 But fear not, because you certainly are not the only ones with these concerns.
 Every year, there are a number of common questions (What if none of my professors like me?
-What if I made the wrong decision by choosing CU in the first place?), and since this week’s Required Reading issue is on adjusting to college life, we thought it was best to address those.
+What if I made the wrong decision by choosing Columbia in the first place?), and since this week’s Required Reading issue is on adjusting to college life, we thought it was best to address them.

 The first half of this two-part series will address some of your academic fears.
 After scrolling through this page, pop on over to the second installment, which will put your social and lifestyle concerns to rest.

 I’m conflicted between signing up for everything because FOMO and settling for the bare minimum because I won’t be able to keep up with a lot of work.
 What should I do?

 OK, first things first—throw the thought that you have to do everything your first semester out the window now.
 The only person who expects you to take every class in the course directory while still completing an internship and rising to the highest leadership position in your club of choice is you.
 When in doubt, do without.
 If you’re worried about signing up for too little/too much, we’d caution you to err on the side of too little—you can always add more to your plate later once you get an idea of what you’ll realistically be able to handle.

 That being said, I wouldn’t automatically assume that you’ll have difficulty keeping up with your work.
 With a little guidance on task management (from former self-proclaimed procrastinators), clever schedule-planning so you only have classes for half of the day, and a three-day weekend (very few classes meet on Friday), you will have enough time to get things done—it’s all about how you prioritize.
 “How?” you ask?